 Fig. 1.
 The mitochondrial respiratory system.
-In oxidative phosphorylation the electron transfer system, ETS (A; to be updated by L Sazalov) is coupled to the phosphorylation system (B).
+In oxidative phosphorylation, the electron transfer system, ETS (A; to be updated by L Sazalov) is coupled to the phosphorylation system (B).
 See Eqs.
 4 and 5 for further explanation.
 Modified from (A) Lemieux et al. (2017) and (B) Gnaiger (2014).

 Phosphorylation, "P: Phosphorylation in the context of OXPHOS is clearly defined as phosphorylation of ADP to ATP.
 On the other hand, the term phosphorylation is used in the general literature in many different contexts (phosphorylation of enzymes, etc.).
 This justifies consideration of a symbol more discriminative than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol "P for the energetic uphill direction of phosphorylation coupled to catabolic reactions, and likewise the symbol "P for the corresponding downhill reaction (Fig.
+We propose the symbol "P for the energetic uphill direction of phosphorylation coupled to catabolic reactions, and likewise the symbol "P for the corresponding downhill reaction (Fig. 2).

-2).
 ATP synthase is the most important enzyme complex of the phosphorylation system (Fig. 1B), and "P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), in the matrix (phosphoenylpyruvate carboxykinase) and cytosol (pyruvate kinase, phosphoglycerate kinase).
-ADP is formed in the adenylate kinase reaction, 2 ADP ↔ ATP + AMP.
+ADP is formed in the adenylate kinase reaction, 2 ADP $\leftrightarrow$ ATP + AMP.
 In isolated mammalian mitochondria ATP production catalysed by adenylate kinase proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).

 Control and regulation: The terms metabolic control and regulation are frequently used synonymously, but are distinguished in metabolic control analysis: 'We could understand the regulation as the mechanism that occurs when a system maintains some variable constant over time, in spite of fluctuations in external conditions (homeostasis of the internal state).
 On the other hand, metabolic control is the power to change the state of the metabolism in response to an external signal' (Fell 1997).
-Respiratory control may be exerted by: (1) ATP demand (Fig. 2); (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia); (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency; (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, Ca2+ and other ions including H+; (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate); (6) enzyme content, concentrations of cofactors and conserved moieties (such as adenylates, NADH/NAD+, coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes; and (8) mitochondrial density (enzyme concentrations and membrane area) and morphology (fission and fusion).
-Regulation by hormone concentrations, gender and life style, and by genetic or acquired diseases causing mitochondrial dysfunction exerts an influence on all control mechanisms listed above (for reviews, see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al. 2017).
+Respiratory control may be exerted by changing experimental variables that exert an influence on: (1) ATP demand (Fig. 2); (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia); (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency; (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, Ca2+ and other ions including H+; (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate); (6) enzyme content, concentrations of cofactors and conserved moieties (such as adenylates, NADH/NAD+, coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes; and (8) mitochondrial density (enzyme concentrations and membrane area) and morphology (fission and fusion).
+(E) Evolutionary background genetic or acquired diseases causing mitochondrial dysfunction and gene therapy;